randonneesdatatrek/Team_11/.ipynb_checkpoints/README-checkpoint.md

 * studentsBAP or "Students Background Analysis Performance", is my first data-analysis project.
 As a particpant in project luanched by Ran.données 2021 Data.trek. this readme file will be updated as the project progress.

 ## Project descrition:
- *Anylysing students perfomance in three diferents exams, against their background as gender, race/ethnicity, parental level of education and lunch .
+ *Anylysing students perfomance in three diferents exams, against their background as gender, race/ethnicity, parental level of education, lunch.
- *Find any correlayions between performance and any of categorical variables and find out the most    signifcants.
+ *Find any correlayions between performance and any of their background.
  *Clasification of the of race regarding the best performance.
  *Clasification of the of gender regarding the best performance.
  *Predicting performance from categorical features.